Load large data into MySQL

 mysql>

-With the MySQL prompt, you can load the data into the databases.
-To identify the database of your app, check the CLOUDRON_MYSQL_DATABASE environment variable in your app's Web Terminal.
+At the MySQL prompt, load the data into the database.
+Find your app's database name in the CLOUDRON_MYSQL_DATABASE environment variable in the app's Web Terminal:

 mysql> show databases;